-Table A1-1: Definitions of Terms
+Table A-1.
+Definitions of Terms

-Table A1-1: Definitions of Terms Hemispheric Solar Irradiance Cosine-weighted solar irradiance received over a solid angle of $2\pi sr$ on a plane surface, expressed in units of W/m 2 or kW/m 2 .
-Global Solar Irradiance, Global Horizontal Irradiance [GHI] Hemispherical solar irradiance received on a horizontal plane surface, expressed in units of W/m2 or kW/m2.
+Global Solar Irradiance, Global Horizontal Irradiance [GHI] Hemispherical solar irradiance received by a horizontal plane surface, expressed in units of W/m2 or kW/m2.
 Direct Solar Irradiance, Direct Normal Irradiance [DNI] Normal-incidence solar irradiance received over a small solid angle which includes the circumsolar irradiance, expressed in units of W/m2 or kW/m2.
-Diffuse Solar Irradiance, Diffuse Horizontal Irradiance [DHI] Hemispherical solar irradiance without the direct solar irradiance, i.e. indirect irradiance of the scattered solar radiation [by air molecules, aerosol particles, clouds, etc.], expressed in units of W/m2 or kW/m2.
+Diffuse Solar Irradiance, Diffuse Horizontal Irradiance [DHI] Global horizontal irradiance without the direct solar irradiance, i.e. indirect irradiance of the scattered solar radiation [by air molecules, aerosol particles, clouds, etc.], expressed in units of W/m2 or kW/m2.
 Pyranometer A radiometer designed to measure the hemispheric solar irradiance over the wavelength range of about 300 to 3,000nm.
 Pyrheliometer A radiometer designed to measure the direct solar irradiance over a certain solid angle including the circumsolar irradiance.
 World Meteorological Organization (WMO) It is a specialized organization of the International Union that carries out international standardization and coordination of meteorological work.
 WMO: Abbreviation for World Meteorological Organization World Radiation Reference [WRR] Radiometric reference instrument system which has an uncertainty of less than +/-0.3%, expressed in SI units.
 This reference is maintained by the World Meteorological Organization [WMO], and it has been issued since January 1, 1980 ISO9060 An ISO norm [International Standard].
 The first edition was published in 1990, then the second edition was revised in 2018.
 Based on the performance of each characteristic, Pyranometer is classified into three classes A, B, and C, and specifications of "Spectrally flat radiometer" and "Fast response radiometer" are set as sub-categories.
-Pyrheliometer is classified into 4 classes of AA, A, B and C based on the performance of each characteristic, and specifications of "Spectrally flat radiometer" and "Fast response radiometer" are set as sub-categories.
+Pyrheliometer is classified into 4 classes of AA, A, B and C based on the performance of each characteristic, and specifications of "spectrally flat radiometer" and "Fast response radiometer" are set as sub-categories.